emotitron/SimpleSyncAlpha/README.md

-# Simple Sync Tools Alpha
+# Simple Net Sync Tools Alpha
 NST will slowly be retired as I work on my new Server Authority project, and these assets will become the replacement - as they use the same interfaces and methods as my new development work.

 There are two primary components.